Effective Coverage: Georgia Renters Insurance As Easy As Peaches

 What Does Georgia Renters Insurance Cover?

 The short answer is, personal property, liability, loss of use, and medical payments to others.
-What do those mean to you?
-Are they important?
+But what do those mean to you?
+And why are they important?
 Read on!

 Personal Property coverage is what replaces all of the things you own after a loss.
 Don’t think you own anything worth protecting?
 Think again!
 People who think they don’t have anything worth protecting are often looking at their belongings from an actual cash value standpoint.
 In other words, because their property has depreciated over time, they think it’s not worth insuring.
 In reality, Georgia renters insurance is generally written with replacement cost coverage.
 Even if you’ve had your couch for ten years, after a fire you’d get the amount of money needed to go purchase a new couch of like kind and quality at retail.